manolofdez/ReduceDispatcher/README.md

 myself a bit lost with all the enum cases, specifically in the Reducer's body.
 And while we can always split reducers up, sometimes there isn't a clean way of divvying up its responsibilities evenly.

-Maybe it's the extra indentation?
+But what is it?
+Is it the extra indentation?
 I don't know.
-To get to the bottom of this, we need a way to play around with some ideas...For example, what if we could _hide_ the Reduce's switch statement while retaining all the pieces and concepts of TCA?
+To get to the bottom of this, we need to play around with some ideas...For example, what if we could _hide_ the Reduce's switch statement while retaining all the pieces and concepts of TCA?

 This `ReduceDispatcher` project explores how it feels to replace switch cases with function calls.